hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 layout: "docs"
 page_title: "Project Setup"
 sidebar_current: "cdktf"
-description: "Learn how to build a CDKTF application from a template, project structure, and configuration. "
+description: "Build a CDKTF application from a template or existing HCL project, and configure storage for Terraform state."
 ---

 # Project Setup